image by: Bloomberg CityLab

 Hurray for the HotBlack Coffee cafe in Toronto for declining to offer Wi-Fi to its customers.
 There are other such cafes, to be sure, including seven of the eight New York City locations of Café Grumpy.

 But it’s HotBlack’s reason for the electronic blackout that is cause for hosannas.
 As its president, Jimson Bienenstock, explained, his aim is to get customers to talk with one another instead of being buried in their portable devices.

 “It’s about creating a social vibe,” he told a New York Times reporter.
 “We’re a vehicle for human interaction, otherwise it’s just a commodity.”

 What a novel idea!
 Perhaps Mr. Bienenstock instinctively knows what medical science has been…

+And, as myriad studies have shown, they may also be helping to save my life.
 As the Harvard Women’s Health Watch reported, “Dozens of studies have shown that people who have satisfying relationships with family, friends and their community are happier, have fewer health problems, and live longer.”